nextflow-io/nf-co2footprint/docs/usage/parameters.md

     A power model function that takes the parameter `coreUsage`.

     If specified, this overrides TDP-based power draw estimation for CPU cores.
-The coefficients define a function that returns the **per-core power draw** (in Watts) as a function of core utilization (0–1).
+The function returns the **per-core power draw** (in Watts) as a function of core utilization (0–1).

     **Example**: `{coreUsage -> 0.5 * coreUsage + 10.0}`